bevyengine/bevy-website/content/learn/contribute/reference/triage.md

 Some reasons to apply `S-Nominated-to-Close`  include:

- 1. The PR shows inconsistencies and verbosity to suggest that the code was [AI generated][ai-policy].
+ 1. The PR is no longer needed.
  2. The PR has serious flaws and has not attracted any support from reviewers.
- 3. The PR is no longer needed.
+ 3. The PR shows signs that it was AI generated, which is a volation of our [AI Policy][ai-policy].

 Remember that difficulty labels are for expertise required to either solve an issue or review a pull request.
 By labeling an issue as `D-Trivial`, you are marking it as a good first issue for new contributors to the Bevy project.